+- Desktop power strip.
 I used this one from Amazon as it has 2 standard socket and 2 usb, and is at a pretty compact size.
 The price is super affordable too.

-- Desktop power strip
+- power drill

-- Remove power strip then drill the marked holes for screws
+Remove power strip then drill the marked holes for screws

 That’s it!
 Simple but impactful right?
 I’m so addicted to this now that I will keep adding those inside-drawer power outlet everywhere to hide those not-so-pretty technologies!
 What’s best is that it also has USB ports so you don’t need those bulky charging converters anymore.

 How To Line Drawer With Contact Paper (Video) | Nightstand Drawer Update Part 1